mle86/php-wq/README.md

 It requires PHP 7.1
 and has no other dependencies
-(apart from PHPUnit for development and the PSR-3 interfaces).
+(apart from PHPUnit/Coveralls for development and the PSR-3 interfaces).

 You'll also want to install at least one other package